Small Business Bankruptcy: What Are Your Options?

 What Are the Pros and Cons of Filing a Chapter 7 Bankruptcy?

-Pros when filing business bankruptcy, Chapter 7, may include the following:
+Pros when filing business bankruptcy, Chapter 7:

 A sole proprietor can handle both aspects within the same bankruptcy filing.
 Because a business Chapter 7 bankruptcy doesn’t erase any debt, many business owners who choose the Chapter 7 route file personally because of the protections that offers.
 Sole proprietors whose business debt is greater than their personal debt won’t have to meet income requirements for Chapter 7.
 Plus, there are bankruptcy exemptions that, in some cases, would allow them to continue to operate the business, post-bankruptcy.
 With an LLC or a corporation bankruptcy, Chapter 7 provides a transparent way to liquidate the company.
 The bankruptcy trustee is responsible for selling the business assets and using the funds to pay creditors.

-Cons of filing business bankruptcy, Chapter 7, include the following:
+Cons of filing business bankruptcy, Chapter 7:

 Only sole proprietors have the opportunity to get rid of both personal and business debt under this structure.
 Business assets aren’t generally protected, which means that the bankruptcy trustee will sell the business assets to pay off creditors and, in many cases, the business closes.
 In most circumstances, if the business owners sold the assets and used the funds to pay down debt without filing for bankruptcy, they could usually get a better price for those assets than they would through bankruptcy.